ViktorDevOpsCourse/CodersInControl/HLD.md

 ## Benefits

-- **Standardized GitOps Approach**: Utilizing Flux and GitOps principles ensures a standardized and automated approach to managing versions and deployments.
+- **Standardized GitOps Approach**: Using Flux and GitOps principles ensures a standardized and automated approach to managing versions and deployments.
 This leads to consistency and reliability in the application lifecycle management process.

 - **Clear Environment Separation**: Multiple Kubernetes clusters for different environments provide clear separation, reducing the risk of errors and ensuring a consistent deployment process.
 This separation enhances security and stability across development, testing, staging, and production environments.